wisepythagoras/pos-system/README.md

 ## Runtime Dependencies

 The only dependency that this application has is `wkhtmltopdf` (you can find information about it [here](https://wkhtmltopdf.org/)), if you want to be able to print receipts (which you should).
-The website provides [downloadable](https://wkhtmltopdf.org/downloads.html) packages for any system.
+The website provides [downloadable](https://wkhtmltopdf.org/downloads.html) packages for many systems.
 However, if you are using Ubuntu or Debian, you can install it by running the following command:

 ``` sh
 sudo apt install wkhtmltopdf